contigen/init-next/README.md

 # Init-Next
 A blog App built with Next.js - This is my first [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Using the fs library, I fetched files from the system, written in markdown format; I used the remark library to parse into HTML.
+Using the fs library, the App fetches files from the system, written in markdown format; The remark library to parse the markdown to HTML.
 I made this following the Next.js docs, very informative.
+I plan to write tests for the App usin Jest.
 Generally speaking, I care about quality and hence, I read the docs to have well detailed information, and that helps to better write quality codes and have a performant App.

 ## Getting Started